+Copper Pipe Installed On Steam Boilers Is Crazy!
 Do you have steam heat?
 Has your steam boiler been recently replaced or repaired, was copper piping installed?
-There is an ongoing battle over what kind of pipe should be used, some heating contractors use steel pipe, and others install copper pipe.
+There is an ongoing battle over what kind of pipe to install, some heating contractors use steel pipe, and others install the copper pipe.
 Industry standards specify the use of threaded steel pipe with cast-iron fittings for steam heating, no ifs, ands, or buts.
 Find out what copper pipe can do to your steam boiler and why steel pipe is the right choice for steam heating.

 Using copper piping on steam boiler supply pipes would be a lot less labor involved, but it causes big problems.
 Copper pipe expands more than steel pipe.
 The high-temperature change in a steam system will cause copper pipe and fittings to soften and become weak.
 This will eventually lead to the following: